 You are fifteen weeks along now.
 With each day you may be getting more and more anxious to find out what your baby’s gender will be.
 You may be curious if she is going to look like you or look like dad.
 It won’t be too much longer before you can find out your baby’s gender on ultrasound, that is, if your doctor agrees to check for gender and your baby cooperates.
-You may have your own mother’s instinct about your baby’s gender or your partner may have instincts of his own.
+You may have your own mother’s instinct about your baby’s gender, or your partner may have instincts of his own.
 You may have read some of the pregnancy wives’ tales.
 Even though they are by no means reliable, they are still a lot of fun to read about.
-In this week’s newsletter we are going to tell you all about the old pregnancy wives’ tales.
-We are also going to have a little fun with genetics 101 and see if we can help you predict what your baby might look like.

 Pregnancy Wives’ Tales

 Even though we know that old wives’ tales about pregnancy really aren’t true, a lot of us ladies still enjoy reading them.
-It’s kind of fun trying to predict what gender your baby will be and what he or she might look like.
+It’s kind of fun trying to predict what gender your baby will be and what baby might look like.
 Here are a few of the wives’ tales out there to get you excited and having fun during your early pregnancy stages.

-Baby’s heart rate - If baby’s heart rate is 140 or below you are having a boy and if it is over 140 you are having a girl.
+Baby’s heart rate - If baby’s heart rate is 140 beats per minute or below, you are having a boy, and if it is over 140 beats per minute, you are having a girl.

 Heartburn - If you are having a lot of heartburn, your baby will have a lot of hair on his head.